 Second, because there is always that question of which came first, the chicken or the egg?

 Let me explain: people with chronic pain conditions and serious disabilities are often depressed, anxious, and have secondary mental illnesses.
-Your insurer will always try to say, as an example, “your depression makes your pain worse, therefore you have a mental illness subject to the 2 year limitation.”
-What they are trying to do is to say a mental illness causes your other condition, therefore they should all be lumped into the category of “mental illnesses,” conveniently subject to the contractual limitation.
+Your insurer will always try to say, as an example, “your depression makes your pain worse.
+Therefore you have a mental illness subject to the 2-year limitation.”
+What they are trying to do is to say a mental illness causes your other condition.
+Therefore they should all be lumped into the category of “mental illnesses,” conveniently subject to the contractual limitation.
 Again, you are entitled to separate review of separate disabilities.
 Furthermore, if your physical disability (or the like) is causing your mental illness, then logically it is the main disabling condition.
 It should be entitled to its own review.

-As a final note, insurers are always looking to term your claim a mental illness claim.
+As a final note, insurers are always looking to terminate your claim a mental illness claim.
 They always ask about your mental health and request psychological or therapy notes.
 They say it is to “help prove your disability,” but in reality, it to help give them a reason to terminate your benefits.
 If you have seen these types of requests, be warned: They are trying to find a reason to terminate your benefits early.
 Do not let them term your disability a “mental illness.”